vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Remove-AzureRmGalleryImageDefinition.md

 ```

 ### -ResourceId
-The resource id for the gallery image
+The resource id for the gallery image definition

 ```yaml
 Type: System.String